CExA-project/ddc/docs/concepts.md

 carries the strong typing of the ordinate dimension `DDimY` and corresponds to y<sub>0</sub> , the first point along the `Y` dimension.

 Moreover, `ddc::DiscreteElement` are very useful for another reason.
-If we take the example of a classic container in C++, let's say we want to access the element `(i,j)` of this container, we would do it like this:
+If we take the example of a classic container in C++, let's say we want to access the element `(i,j)` of this container which corresponds to the grid point at the i th row and j th column, we would do it like this:

 ```cpp
 container(i,j);
 ```

-Now, if we take a slice of this container and still want to access the same element `(i,j)` from the grid, we will need to adjust the indices because the indexing of the new sliced container along each dimension starts at 0.
+Now, if we take a slice of this container and still want to access the same element `(i,j)` from the grid, we will need to adjust the indices because the indexing of the new sliced container along each dimension starts at zero.
 However, with ddc, this is not the case.
 If we take a slice of a chunkspan, accessing a `ddc::DiscreteElement` is the same between the slice and the original chunkspan because of the uniqueness of each discrete element on the grid and because of the way we access data using ddc.

 ### ddc::Coordinate

 A `ddc::Coordinate` is one of the only ddc types which represents a continuous data type.
 This means that it can take any value that can be represented by a double.
 It represents the position of a coordinate in the vector space.

 Let's take the same discretization of the Y-axis {y<sub>0</sub>, y<sub>1</sub>, ..., y<sub>n</sub>}.
 We saw that ```cpp ddc::DiscreteElement<DDimY> y(0)``` points to the first element y<sub>0</sub> along the Y-axis.
 Now if we take ```cpp ddc::Coordinate<DDimY> (ddc::DiscreteElement<DDimY> y(0))``` it will correspond to the actual value of y<sub>0</sub> in the simulation.
-If the first point is at a position `y = -1`, it will be characterized by a `ddc::DiscreteElement` as the first point of the discretization, but physically its position is -1.
+If the first point is at a position `y = -1`, it will be characterized by a `ddc::DiscreteElement` as the first point of the discretization, but physically its position is -1 and this is the value that `ddc::Coordinate` of this element will be.

 The `ddc::Coordinate` thus bridges the gap between the discretization accessible by `ddc::DiscreteElement` and the actual physical value of the coordinate.